-The 2023-2024 state budget reflects significant revenue shortfalls related to a downturn in the stock market and a budget deficit of \$31.5 billion.
-According to the State Chancellor's Office, the state plans to address the budget deficit with some funding delays, reductions to prior year funding, internal fund shifts, and internal borrowing.
-Despite the budget deficit, the 2023-2024 state budget proposal includes a Cost-of-Living Adjustment (COLA) of 8.22% for the Student-Centered Funding Formula and some categorical programs, and systemwide growth funding of 0.5%.
-The District is still under hold harmless in 2023-2024 it will continue to earn additional funding above the reported FTES.
+Despite the budget deficit, the 2024-2025 state budget proposal includes a Cost-of-Living Adjustment (COLA) of 1.07% for the Student-Centered Funding Formula and some categorical programs, and systemwide growth funding of 0.5%.
+The District is still under hold harmless in 2024-25 it will continue to earn additional funding above the reported FTES.

-At the time the 2023-2024 budget was developed, the following assumptions were made:
+At the time the 2024-2025 budget was developed, the following assumptions were made:

-- Apportionment revenue for 2023-2024 was budgeted using the Student-Centered Funding Formula at the full calculated revenue, the 2023-2024 COLA of 8.22%, significant restoration funding, and an estimated deficit factor of 2.0% due to budgetary uncertainty. - At the beginning of the pandemic, the District applied for the COVID-19 emergency condition protection for FTES funding.
-The fiscal year 2022-2023 marks the end of this protection.
+- Apportionment revenue for 2024-2025 was budgeted using the Student-Centered Funding Formula at the hold harmless guarantee and an estimated deficit factor of 4.0% due to budgetary uncertainty. - At the beginning of the pandemic, the District applied for the COVID-19 emergency condition protection for FTES funding.
+The fiscal year 2022-2023 ended this protection.
 Although the District will be in a hold harmless funding status, it will likely result in a reduction of one-time revenue allocations. - The District's expenditures include ongoing increases in employer-paid contributions for health and welfare.
 The District provides 100% fully paid family plans for all employees through CALPERS health plans.
-For calendar year 2023, health premiums increased by 15%; for calendar year 2024, health premiums are projected to increase by 13%.
-The rising costs of employer provided healthcare continues to be a concern.
+For calendar year 2024, health premiums increased by 13%; for calendar year 2025, health premiums are projected to increase by 15%.
+The rising costs of employer provided healthcare continues to be a concern. - The District's contribution to the California State Teachers' Retirement System (CalSTRS) will remain at 19.10%.
+The District's contribution to the California Public Employees' Retirement System (CalPERS) will increase in 2024-2025 from 26.68% to 27.05%.